Prague Quiz Answers

 4) Crown Prince Rudolf, son of Habsburg Emperor Franz Joseph.
 He died at Mayerling in Austria in an apparent murder-suicide.
 Recent forensic work has cast doubt on this theory.

 5) 27.
-One for each Nobelman/Insurgent executed after the Battle of White Mountain.
+One for each Nobelman/Insurgent executed after the Battle of White Mountain and part of the overall 1621 Memorial.

 6) Franz Kafka.